By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 You may have been wondering why I haven’t mentioned the flu shot even once in this article.
 That’s because – for many folks – I don’t believe in it as a primary means of prevention.
 From my observation over the years those who have gotten shots experience colds and flu as much as people who have passed on them.
-Moreover, the research I’ve read clearly indicates that flu shot effectiveness is a pretty dubious proposition, no matter what your doctor says.
-For more on flu shot effectiveness, visit my Do Flu Shots Prevent the Flu?
-Myth-Buster page.
+Moreover, the research I’ve read clearly indicates that flu shot is not very effective – it was estimated to protect against the flu in 47% of people during the 2018-2019 season, and just 36% during the 2017-2018 season.

 - Borella E, Gideon N, et. al. “Vitamin D: A New Anti-Infective Agent?”
 Annals of the New York Academy of Sciences 1317, no. 1 (May 1, 2014): 76–83. doi:10.1111/nyas.12321.